Friends Supported Events

 Get Your ya-yas out!
 Let’s all have fun together dancing to songs the little ones know and love and other music that’s new to them.
 Parents, caregivers, toddlers and preschoolers are all welcome to hit the dance floor and move their bodies at this inclusive event.
 Link to event for more information: Little Dance Party

-Thursday, January 16, 11:00 am – 2:00 pm – Edith Stone Room, Albany Library
+Thursday, April 17, 10:30 am – 11:00 am – Edith Stone Room, Albany Library

-Sunday, January 19, 1:00 pm – 3:00 pm – Edith Stone Room, Albany Library
+Saturday, April 19, 1:00 pm – 3:00 pm – Edith Stone Room, Albany Library

 Little Dance Party